-Join us on September 10 in Toronto for a World Suicide Prevention Day (WSPD) event featuring a special performance of The Ties That Bind, written and performed by James Ince.
+On September 10, the ASR hosted a World Suicide Prevention Day (WSPD) event in Toronto featuring a special performance of The Ties That Bind, written and performed by James Ince.

 The Ties That Bind is a brutally dark comedy about society’s perception of mental illness.
 Sam Ward has spent most of his life trying to deal with the fact that he is not normal, which is normal to him.
 Plagued by peers, bosses and parents who cannot understand how he is feeling – but condemn him for it – Sam finds himself alone and broken.
 With humour and humanity to guide him, Sam tells a true story of surviving mental illness, rather than the stigma of suffering from it.
 Depression, loneliness, impossible self-imposed expectations, depression, the life-long effects of bullying, homophobia, work, depression, gut-wrenching disappointment, false friends, loneliness, depression.

 followed by a remembrance reception and Q&A with James Ince and Istvan Dugalin

 Proceeds from the event supported suicide research and clinical interventions with the ASR Suicide & Depression Studies Program.

 Complimentary Tickets for Those with Lived Experience and Their Supporters